 sudo apt install vlc

-Same thing to see all the parameters available, use libcamera-vid -h to get all options with a short description.
-Useful options are :
+It’s the same to see all the parameters available, use libcamera-vid -h to get all options with a short description.
+Useful options are:

 You may be asking how to download pictures on your computer after this.